sandeepsaha522/imagixx/README.md

 # ♾️Imagixx
-Welcome to the AI Image SaaS Platform!
 This repository contains the codebase for a comprehensive image processing platform that leverages cutting-edge AI technologies.
 The platform provides a suite of powerful image processing capabilities, integrates a secure payment infrastructure, and offers advanced search functionalities.

 ## ⚙️Tech Stack